Thermodynamic instability of splitting thin shell solutions in braneworld Einstein-Gauss-Bonnet gravity: Introduction

-In a previous work of this author, a new family of solutions involving vacuum thin shells and a braneworld was derived \cite{Ramirez1}.
-They represent the emergence out of a braneworld of a {\it false vacuum bubble} in the bulk, and can be understood as braneworlds undergoing a splitting at a given point of their evolution.
+In a previous work by this author, a new family of solutions of EGB gravity involving vacuum thin shells and a braneworld was derived \cite{Ramirez1}.
+They represent the emergence out of a braneworld of a {\it false vacuum bubble} in the bulk, and they can be understood as braneworlds undergoing a splitting at a given point of their evolution.
 The vacuum bubble might be ephemeral (it might collide with and be reabsorbed by the braneworld) or it might collapse into the bulk black hole thereby changing the branch of the bulk solution.
-They have one interesting property already found in GR \cite{Ramirez2} involving splitting thin shells: whenever these solutions are possible, a non-splitting solution (the original evolving shell without any splitting) is also possible.
+They have an interesting property already found in GR involving splitting thin shells \cite{Ramirez2}: whenever these solutions are possible, a non-splitting solution (the original evolving shell without any splitting) is also possible.
 This compromises the uniqueness of the evolution for a given initial data set.

-In this work we propose to compute a suitable thermodynamic potential among competing solutions in order to find whether one of these is semiclassically preferred.
-This involves the non-trivial task of computing Euclidean actions of dynamic solutions, for which we resort to approximations.
-It turns out that the thermodynamically preferred solution is always the one without the splitting: it seems to be a non-trivial connection between the purely dynamical criteria that defines the possibility of the splitting and the semiclassical one that defines the thermodynamic preference.
+In this article, it is proposed to compute a suitable thermodynamic potential among competing solutions in order to determine whether one of them is semiclassically preferred.
+This involves the non-trivial task of computing Euclidean actions of dynamic solutions, addressed in Section \ref{energy}, for which we resort to approximations.
+It will be shown that the thermodynamically preferred solution is always the one without the splitting: there seems to be a non-trivial connection between the purely dynamical criteria that defines the possibility of the splitting and the semiclassical one that defines the thermodynamic preference.
+This apparent coincidence may signal a deeper connection between purely dynamical and semiclassic thermodynamical stability analysis.